Product Liability Lawyer and Personal Injury Attorney reviews Seat Belt Defects and related injuries for plaintiffs nationwide

 Contact a car accident attorney to investigate faulty seat belts, and to seek compensation related to medical expenses, pain and suffering, disability, lost wages or other damages.

-However, the submarining risks are underestimated by the car manufacturers.
+However, the submarining Seat Belt Malfunction by the car manufacturers.
 The study “Procedure to Assess Submarining in Frontal Impact” by Stephane Couturier et al. explains why this potentially life-threatening effect does not receive enough attention today.
 According to the study authors, current anthropometric device, known as HIII dummy, does not mimic properly how the human body behaves in the real life crash situation.

 The HIII dummy has a very stiff lumbar spine, which excludes pelvis rotation – one of the key factors, which make the lap belt move upward to the abdomen.(8) The study authors conducted a crash test using HIII dummy and found no submarining effect.
 However, when they substituted HIII with the previously used HII dummy, the results of the same test were different.
 HII has softer spine, which is more close to the real human spine, and in this situation scientists did record the submarining effect, when the lap belt moved from the pelvis to the softer abdominal area during the crash.(8)